bmvandoren/bmvandoren.github.io/_posts/News/2021-08-13-cooper-award.md

    teaser: "/assets/images/News/aos_logo2.png"
 ---

-I am incredibly honored to receive the [James G. Cooper Early Professional Award](https://americanornithology.org/awards-grants/early-professional/james-g-cooper-early-professional-award/) from the [American Ornithological Society](https://americanornithology.org) (AOS).
+I am grateful to receive the [James G. Cooper Early Professional Award](https://americanornithology.org/awards-grants/early-professional/james-g-cooper-early-professional-award/) from the [American Ornithological Society](https://americanornithology.org) (AOS).
 It was wonderful to present my research as a plenary talk at the AOS & SCO-SOC joint meeting on August 10, 2021.
 I hope to post a recording of my talk at some point in the near future.